 It is fine with any citizen to use fireworks.
-If you set bylaws restricting celebrations, you are overstepping
+If you set bylaws restricting celebrations, you are overstepping please do not cancel the fun of fireworks!

 The use of fireworks should be limited to permitted use only, and only on the aforementioned civic holidays.
 Keep them out of residential neighbourhoods, via by-law with appropriate enforcement follow-up.
 This would include the local small parks that are in residential areas.
 Fireworks are entertaining and fun